 Nordic Snowcat Adventure at the Breckenridge Nordic Center

 Breckenridge Nordic Center’s fun-loving staff and its state-of-the-art Prinoth Snowcat offer a unique family adventure.
-The snowcat provides a heated, all glass cabin so you can experience the forests of Breckenridge in comfort with a stop for après ski s’mores and hot chocolate at one of the destination huts.
-Available during ski season Wednesday through Sunday at 4 p.m. for $75 per person; reserve by calling 970-453-6855.
+The snowcat provides a heated, all-glass cabin so you can experience the forests of Breckenridge in comfort with a stop for après ski s’mores and drinks at a historic mining cabin.

 Water Play at the Cascade Indoor Waterpark